wix-incubator/node-workshop/02-exercises/02-todomvc-client/README.md

    These are tests for the code you will write.
 There are three tests:
    * `render-component-spec.js`: the tests that raise the app and check that it serves the HTML and JS correctly.
-   * `db-spec.js`: you've already written that in the previous exercise, so no need to do anything here.
+   * `db-spec.js`: it's written, but it fails because the `db` module should now be modified to use Promises.
    * `e2e-spec.js`: the end to end tests that run the server as a command line and tests it using a headless browser (ZombieJS), and so can also test the client-side code.